google-deepmind/mujoco/doc/XMLreference.rst

 :at:`fog`: :at-val:`real(4), "0 0 0 1"`
    When fog is enabled, the color of all pixels fades towards the color specified here.
-The spatial extent of the fading is controlled by the fogstart and fogend attributes of the :ref:`map <map>` element above.
+The spatial extent of the fading is controlled by the fogstart and fogend attributes of the :ref:`map <visual-map>` element above.
 :at:`haze`: :at-val:`real(4), "1 1 1 1"`
    Haze color at the horizon, used to transition between an infinite plane and a skybox smoothly.
 The default creates white haze.
 To create a seamless transition, make sure the skybox colors near the horizon are similar to the plane